Peer Review Process

 In general, the first round of review process will take around 6-8 weeks.

 The journal accepts English-language manuscripts of original research and review articles which have never been published elsewhere.
-Thammasat Review is currently indexed in the Tier1 Thai-Journal Citation Index (TCI) and the ASEAN Citation Index (ACI).
+Thammasat Review is currently indexed in the SCOPUS, the Tier1 Thai-Journal Citation Index (TCI) and the ASEAN Citation Index (ACI).
 All published articles can be accessed without any fee from its official website (https://sc01.tci-thaijo.org/index.php/tureview).

 Thammasat Review Editorial Process